bingyangchen/taigu/README.md

     ```bash
     psql -tc "SELECT 1 FROM pg_database WHERE datname = 'investment'" | grep -q 1 || psql -c "CREATE DATABASE investment OWNER postgres"
     ```

-    Here's what each part of the command does:

-  - `psql`: This is the command-line tool for interacting with a PostgreSQL database.

-  - `-tc "SELECT 1 FROM pg_database WHERE datname = 'investment'"`: This is a flag that tells psql to run a SQL query and return the result as a single value.
-The query checks if a database named `investment` already exists in the PostgreSQL server.

-  - `|`: This is a pipe character that takes the output from the previous command and pipes it as input to the next command.

-  - `grep -q 1`: This is a command that searches for the number 1 in the output of the previous psql command.
-The -q option tells grep to suppress any output to the console and only set the exit status.

-  - `||`: This is a logical "OR" operator that executes the next command only if the previous command fails, which in this case means that the database `investment` was not found.

-  - `psql -c "CREATE DATABASE investment OWNER postgres"`: This is another psql command that creates a new database named `investment` and set its owner to `postgres`.

 - **3-3: Apply the Dump File**